rexmac/jquery-treemap/README.md

     }

 ### `data`
-An array of JS objects containing labels and values for each node of the treemap
+An array of JS objects containing labels and values for each node of the treemap.

 Example:

     [
         {label: "Apple", value: 24},
         {label: "Papaya", value: 40},